jerluebke/cardiac_electrophys/protokoll.md

 the complex processes involving ion pumps etc. in order to cause the membrane potential to repolarize.

-The roles of the various parameters is investigated in Section 3.

 ## 2.3.
 Fenton et al (2002)
 Yet another model to be introduced here is again based on the capacitor